In the FNQROC, 17.3% of workers were Professionals, compared to 19.9% in Queensland.

 |FNQROC - All industries||2016||2011||Change|

-An analysis of the jobs held by the workforce in FNQROC in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the FNQROC in 2016 shows the three most popular occupations were:

 - Professionals (18,872 local workers or 17.3%)